AdobeDocs/photoshop-api/src/pages/index.md

 ### E-commerce

-With simple tools, we empower you to scale the number of product listings you have, beautify them, and easily test creative variations.
+Easily scale the number of product listings you have, beautify them, and easily create multiple variations.